British Guild of Agricultural Journalists Charitable Trust

 - Essential household and utility bills

-Just as vital, the number of communications and conversations the Trust has had keeping in touch with retired colleagues and providing help and reassurance to troubled members and their families.
+Just as vital, the Trust keeps in touch with retired colleagues, providing help and reassurance where needed to members and their families.